User Module

 ### Called when web clients send a command.

-# If command is not recognized, return None
+# If the command is not recognized, return None

 # elif command is executed successfully, return True